-- With the accompanying software, the Handyscope HS3 can be used as an oscilloscope, a spectrum analyzer, a true RMS voltmeter, or a transient recorder. - All instruments measure by sampling the input signals, digitizing the values, processing them, saving them, and displaying them.
+With the accompanying software the Handy scope HS4 can be used as an oscilloscope, a spectrum analyzer, a true RMS voltmeter or a transient recorder.
+All instruments measure by sampling the input signals, digitizing the values, process them, save them and display them.